qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 The answer has two levels:

-1. **Yes for basic feasibility.** Neural policies learned endpoint-selective encoding in DM-only versions of the exact task, including one run with the released variable timing and missing observations.
+1. **Yes for basic feasibility.** Ten of ten fixed-duration DM policies learned endpoint-selective encoding from sampled delayed reward.
+2. **Not reliably with variable timing.** The released timing and missing-data rules yielded a mixture of successful and failed policies across ten seeds.
-2. **Not yet for the complete training distribution.** From-scratch sampled and exact-reward policies failed under the full recent/distant/no-memory mixture.
+3. **Not yet for the complete training distribution.** Exact and sampled methods did not produce a stable result under the full recent/distant/no-memory mixture.

 Future relevance is deliberately unobservable during the first presentation of an event.
 This is a natural feature of episodic memory, not a task defect and not a